shristipaudel/ComputerHub/README.md

-######it is about a computer specifications that give details about computers for users easeness.
+It is about a computer specifications that give details about computers for users easeness.
 It is developed in #python #djangoframework.

 if user.is_superuser :